-- The Medium Term Financial Plan, which provides information on the proposed revenue budget and considerations that will impact on future budgets. - The Treasury Management Strategy Statement, Investment Strategy and Minimum Revenue Provision Strategy, which sets out the assumptions for financing requirements and interest rates and their effect on the revenue budget. - The Procurement and Commissioning Strategy. - Local Plan/Local Development Framework. - The ICT Strategy. - The Organisational Development Plan, which highlights the need for a thorough review of the Council's staffing needs and skill levels to ensure that the Council improves its performance to deliver excellent services to the local community in the future. - There are also a number of strategies, which set out policy direction for key Council priority areas, and these include the Economic Strategy, and Housing Strategy. - Directorate Service Plans will be used to inform the budget setting process and identify key strategic and operational objectives and the resources required to deliver those.
+- The Medium-Term Financial Plan, which provides information on the proposed revenue budget and considerations that will impact on future budgets. - The Treasury Management Strategy Statement, Investment Strategy and Minimum Revenue Provision Strategy, which sets out the

+- assumptions for financing requirements and interest rates and their effect on the revenue budget. - The Asset Management Plan, which provides forecasts of necessary investment in the Council's land and property portfolio. - The Procurement and Commissioning Strategy. - Local Plan/Local Development Framework. - The ICT Strategy. - The Organisational Development Plan, which highlights the need for a thorough review of the Council's staffing needs and skill levels to ensure that the Council improves its performance to deliver excellent services to the local community in the future. - There are also a number of strategies, which set out policy direction for key Council priority areas, and these include the Economic Strategy, and Housing Strategy. - Directorate Service Plans will be used to inform the budget setting process and identify key strategic and operational objectives and the resources required to deliver those.